m3tros/HashCapTerminal/README.md

 To display help for a specific command, you must add the name of the command after the `help` command.<br>
 To display the full program help, use the `-a` or `--all` option, it will display the help of all commands.<br>

-> Click on the command you need in the table, the link will take you to its help.

 <table>
   <tr>
     <th colspan="2">All commands</th>